supreethr23/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_01_ManageUserRoles.md

     Connect-AzureAD
     ```

-5. The Microsoft login window will appear for you to login to Azure AD.
+5. The Microsoft login window will appear for you to log in to Azure AD.

    >**Note:** If you get any warnings you can click on **Yes**